andypants152/iCubeSmart/README.md

-I started by trying to use [Sliicy's 8x8x8-LED Project](https://github.com/Sliicy/8x8x8-LED/) However my motherboard is a later  version than Sliicy, that supports up to 32 layers instead of 8.
+I started by trying to use [Sliicy's 8x8x8-LED Project](https://github.com/Sliicy/8x8x8-LED/) However my motherboard is a later  version than Sliicy, that supports up to 32 layers instead of 8. iCubeSmart does not have the original "bootloader" or source code available; just a dotnet app for control of the firmware shipped with the kit.
+[Kit on Amazon](https://a.co/d/c1vPxGl)
-At present I have figured out the required signal for individual control of the LEDs, but need to implement the scanning technique to get the whole cube to appear to illuminate; as only one layer of 8x8 LEDs is actually powered at a time.

 ## Setup VS Code